abarker/pytest-helper/doc/sphinx_docs/index.rst

 Functions to help in running tests
 ==================================

-These are the main functions which simplify the invocation pytest on a given test file.
+These are the main functions which simplify the invocation of pytest on a given test file.

 * :ref:`pytest_helper.sys_path<sys_path>`